ErdemIpek/ERU-BM-DuyuruApp/README.md

 </h1>
 <br>
 <p><font size="3">
 This project is created for learning React Native basics.
 Use the menu links to jump between sections.
-All of the code is under the <em>directories</em> directory and free to use and contribute to.
+All of the code is under the <em>directories</em> and free to use and contribute to.
   <h1 align="center">
   Available for Android
     <br>